CuRRt-rb/Game-Snake-PY/README.md

-# Game-Snake-PY
+# SNAKE

-Run game from main.py
+To run the game please run it from main.py